Analytical Chemistry Instruments

 • In the field of electronics, analytical chemistry is used for the analysis of traces of elements such as silicon or germanium in semiconductors and transistors.

-• In the field of oceanography, earth science, planetary science, and analytical chemistry are extensively used for the analysis of seawater, blastic rocks, and lunar samples.
+• In the field of oceanography, earth science, planetary science, and analytical chemistry are extensively used during the analysis of seawater, basaltic rocks, and lunar samples.

 Analytical Chemistry Topics